You’ve saved for retirement and built up a sizable nest egg. However, you forgot to consider one factor – excessive debt as you approach retirement.

 Look for Income

 Consider income opportunities as well.
 Do you have skills or hobbies that can be turned into income?
 Do you have unused assets to sell?
+For example, if you have a life insurance policy you no longer need, you can sell the life insurance policy for cash once you reach a certain age.

 In addition, check with the Social Security Administration to make sure your benefits are correctly calculated.
 An error in your work record could significantly decrease your benefits.